henry-luo/mark/docs/faq.md

 ## Is Mark Turing complete?

-No, by itself, Mark is just a markup format, and is not Turing complete.
+No. By itself, Mark is just a markup notation, thus not Turing complete.

 However, if some interpretation is applied to the content embodied in the Mark document, then it can be a very powerful Turing complete scripting language.
 [Mark Template](https://github.com/henry-luo/mark-template) is such an example.
 Ant and XSLT are similar examples in XML.